Tenured/Tenure-Track Faculty Positions

 - A record of engagement with industrial or government partners

 Interested applicants should submit an application in Academic Jobs Online: (https://academicjobsonline.org/ajo/jobs/19293).
 Please include a cover letter, curriculum vita, diversity statement (describe experiences, current interests or activities, and/or future goals that promote a climate that values diversity and inclusion in one or more of the areas of scholarship, instruction and outreach), statement of teaching interests, statement of research interests, and names and contact information of at least three references commensurate with the rank sought.

 The Ohio State University is committed to establishing a culturally and intellectually diverse environment, encouraging all members of our learning community to reach their full potential.
 We are responsive to dual-career families and strongly promote work-life balance to support our community members through a suite of institutionalized policies.
 We are an NSF ADVANCE Institution, a member of the Ohio/Western Pennsylvania/West Virginia Higher Education Recruitment Consortium (HERC) and have an excellent partner in The Ohio State University Wexner Medical Center.

 The Ohio State University is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to age, ancestry, color, disability, ethnicity, gender identity or expression, genetic information, HIV/AIDS status, military status, national origin, race, religion, sex, gender, sexual orientation, pregnancy, protected veteran status, or any other bases under the law.

-Application deadline: Review of applications will begin on September 15, 2021 and continue until the positions are filled.
-Early applications are encouraged, but applications submitted after this date will also be considered.
+Application deadline: Review of applications will continue until the positions are filled.